 • 41 people one-on-one or in small groups • 20 people served in adaptive aquatics • 45 hours per week of direct service • 10 plus referring and partnering agencies • With a zero barrier approach, services are offered at no cost to participants • The program benefits from the invaluable support of volunteers, including 40 hours per month in transporting participants to and from the Y • A constant waiting list

 Adaptive Services isn't only about the physical benefits, or even the psychological benefits of boosting self-confidence in the face of greater independence.
 It is also an encouraging network of support within the Y.

 Each year we hold an Adaptive Services Auction which raises money for our program at the Y. The auction includes a silent and live auction, hors d'oeuvres, beer and wine bar, a 50/50 raffle, and much more!
 It's an evening of fun for a great cause!
-This year's 11th Annual Auction will be held on Wednesday, April 3rd from 6-9pm at the Hilton Garden Inn in Freeport.
-Check out our Auction Event page for more information, to purchase tickets, and to see an updated list of auction items (updated weekly leading up to the auction!).
+This year's 15th Annual Auction will be held on March 23, 2017 from 6-9pm at the Holiday Inn by the Bay in Portland.
+You can check out our Auction Event page for more information about the event and to see a list of auction items that our wonderful guests bid on.

 The 2016 Adaptive Services Auction saw much action and we are so thankful for the donors, volunteers, attendees, and many more who helped make the event a huge success.
 Read more about the 2016 event in the Portland Press Herald!